Hardeeville, South Carolina: Government

 The city also has an election commission, a planning commission, a board of zoning appeals, a board of appearances and an accommodations tax board.
 Meetings from these boards as well as community events and news are broadcast by HTVN, the city's public-access television and government-access television (GATV) cable TV station.

 Since 2006, Hardeeville operates under a council-manager form of government.
-City departments include administration, court, downtown development, finance, fire, media, planning & development, police/court, parks & recreation, and public works.
+City departments include administration, court, downtown development, finance, fire, media, planning & development, police/court, parks and recreation, and public works.

 Education

 The Hardeeville South Campus contains two public schools: Hardeeville Elementary (grades K-5) and Hardeeville-Ridgeland Middle School (grades 6-8).
 The Ridgeland-Hardeeville High School in Ridgeland receives high school students who live in the city and all of Jasper County.
 Additional schools are planned in the future through development agreements signed by private developers and the city.

 A fair number of schoolchildren living in and around Hardeeville attend Royal Live Oaks Academy of Arts & Sciences, a public charter school under the South Carolina Public Charter School District.
 Opened in August 2012, the school is just beyond the city limits and serves grades K-12.
 A new school facility for the charter school is expected to be complete in 2015.
 Private schools in the area include Thomas Heyward Academy, which was founded as a segregation academy, in Ridgeland and St. John Paul II Catholic School in Okatie.

 The Hardeeville Community Library is a branch of the Allendale-Hampton-Jasper Regional Library system and serves residents in Hardeeville and southern Jasper County.
 A new library facility is expected to open in 2015.
 Two local institutions comprise the current extent of higher education in the Hardeeville area.
 Both the University of South Carolina Beaufort South Campus and the Technical College of the Lowcountry New River Campus are located just outside the city limits in Beaufort County.